 Or Manvendra Singh Gohil, the first openly gay prince in the world:

 The symposium was also extremely femmephobic: multiple people described “lipstick lesbians” as conforming to heterosexual norms to gain power, rather than having a style of their own.

-I think our community deserves and actual, comprehensive queer history of fashion, that upholds Femmes as being warriors. dapperQ and Qwear would like to make that happen.
-If you want to see it, let us know by sharing this article or hitting the “Like” button.
+I think our community deserves an actual, comprehensive queer history of fashion, that upholds Femmes as being warriors. dapperQ and Qwear would like to make that happen.
+If you want to see it, let us know by sharing this article or giving it a “Like.”

 TL;DR: The exhibit/symposium was all white people and femmephobic.
 I list of a few essential QPOC fashion icons that the exhibit didn’t even mention. dapperQ and Qwear want to have our own queer fashion history exhibit — “like” or share if you want to see it!